uwaa-ndcl/local_lipschitz/README.md

 ## using GPU or CPU

-This code can be run on either a CPU or CUDA-supported GPU.
-If you have a CUDA-supported GPU, it will automatically be used.
-If you want to manually select which device to use, you can uncomment `device = 'cuda'` or `device = 'cpu'` in the `my_config.py` file.
+This code will automatically run on a CUDA-support GPU if you have one, and on a CPU otherwise.
+However, you can explicitly tell the code to run on the CPU by uncommenting `device = 'cpu'` in the `my_config.py` file.

 ## simulations